bernard357/spark-plumbery/README.md

 4. On completion, use information displayed in the chat room to check the behaviour of the cluster.

 5. Interact with the software developer and provide him with access to the cluster.
 This can be done over Cisco Spark or any other communication mean.
+To retrieve information on the template that has been deployed just ask plumby.

+    """
+    Plumby information
+    """

 6. The software developer would perform some tests using the cluster and other components, as automatically as possible.